 The Authority is responsible for the licensing of radio and television services additional to those provided by RTÉ, TG4, the Houses of the Oireachtas Channel and the Irish Film Channel.
 The Authority also has responsibility for the licensing of multiplex services and of electronic programme guides (EPGs).

 The BAI has a policy to guide and inform its licensing activities, the Broadcasting Services Strategy, with the key objective of endeavouring to ensure that the number and categories of broadcasting services in the State best serve the needs of the people of the island of Ireland, bearing in mind their languages and traditions and their religious, ethical and cultural diversity.
 This Strategy outlines the Authority’s vision for the optimum mix of broadcasting services and sets out how the Authority will apply its statutory functions and regulatory practices over the lifetime of the strategy, in order to facilitate the realisation of that vision.
+Further to the Broadcasting Services Strategy, the BAI’s approach to regulatory measures concerning sound broadcasting services can be found here.

 The licensing activities of the BAI can be proactive or reactive depending on the type of broadcast licence.